-On 14 April 2016, the European Parliament formally adopted a new general data protection regulation (Regulation (EU) 2016/679) (the "GDPR"), establishing a harmonised data protection regulation across the EU.
-The GDPR entered into force on 25 May 2018 and includes both stricter compliance requirements and sanctions for noncompliance with fines up to 4% of the Issuer's global turnover or EUR 20,000,000 whichever is highest.
+The General Data Protection Regulation (EU) 2016/679 (the "GDPR") has applied since 25 May 2018.
+The main objectives of the GDPR are to harmonise EU laws on personal data and facilitate the flows of data across EU as well as to ensure that personal data enjoys a high standard of protection everywhere in the EU.
+The GDPR includes both stricter compliance requirements and sanctions for non-compliance with fines up to 4 per cent. of the Issuer's global turnover or EUR 20,000,000, whichever is higher.
 The GDPR imposes a substantially higher compliance burden on the debt purchase industry and potentially impair the Group's ability to use customer data, for example by restricting the Group's ability to create customer profiles.
 In addition, if any of the information or customer data that the Group uses were to become public, including as a result of a change in governmental regulation, or if the countries where the Group operates were to introduce measures that have the effect of facilitating the tracing of customers, or if the current data processing restrictions were to change such that credit market participants could access credit information before the purchase of portfolios, or if the current data processing restrictions were to change such that the Group would be prohibited to use customer data in the manner or to the extent in which it is currently used, the Group could lose a significant competitive advantage and the Group's business could be negatively affected.